IB-Lenhardt-AG/tamsys-api/README.md

 The TAMSys API provides programmatic access to IB-Lenhardt’s **Type Approval Management System (TAMSys)**.
 It enables companies to integrate type approval processes into their own systems, automate workflows, and exchange approval-related data securely and efficiently.

-TAMSys is designed to manage the growing complexity of global vehicle type approvals and regulatory requirements.
+TAMSys is designed to manage the growing complexity of global type approvals and regulatory requirements.

 👉 Learn more about TAMSys:
 https://ib-lenhardt.com/solutions/tamsys